radwaahmed2132000/Auto-Grader/README.md

 # AutoGrader (Paper2Excel)
 This won't help you convert .doc, .pdf, .ppt to excel.
 It will help you convert the actual paper to excel!
-Be it a table or a bubble sheet just take a picture of it and watch it magically become the original excel file!
+Be it a table or a bubble sheet just take a picture of it and watch it magically becomes the original excel file!

 >This serves as the project for the image processing course taught to juniors in CUFE for 2022.
 ## Technologies 📚